-Celebrate These Fun, Unusual, Unique Holidays in March
+Celebrate These Fun, Unusual, and Unique Holidays in March

-February is a short month and when March arrives, we look to the weather in the hopes that it will change for the better and warmth is on its way, even if it’s not here already.
+February is a short month and when March arrives, we look to the weather in the hopes that it will change for the better and that warmth is on its way.
 No matter what the weather, there are numerous holidays to enjoy while waiting for it to warm up.
 These holidays, however, aren't likely to be familiar to you.

 March 1 - National Pig Day